 Known file sizes on Windows 10/8/7/XP are 417,280 bytes (25% of all occurrences), 515,072 bytes and 7 more variants.

-The software has no file description.
 The program is not visible.
-The Helper.exe file is located in the Windows folder, but it is not a Windows core file.
-The Helper.exe file is not a Windows system file.
-Therefore the technical security rating is 72% dangerous, however also read the users reviews.
+It is not a Windows core file.
+The helper.exe file is a file with no information about its developer.
+Helper.exe is able to record keyboard and mouse inputs and manipulate other programs.
+Therefore the technical security rating is 60% dangerous, however you should also read the user reviews.

-If Helper.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 59% dangerous.
+If helper.exe is located in a subfolder of the user's profile folder, the security rating is 59% dangerous.
 The file size is 451,928 bytes (50% of all occurrences) or 526,848 bytes.
 The program has no visible window.
 The file is not a Windows system file.

-If Helper.exe is located in the folder C:\Windows\System32, the security rating is 96% dangerous.
+If helper.exe is located in the C:\Windows\System32 folder, the security rating is 96% dangerous.
 The file size is 374,272 bytes.

-Important: Some malware also uses the file name Helper.exe, for example Packed.Win32.Krap.u or Packed.Win32.Krap.v (detected by Kaspersky), and Trojan:Win32/Ilomo.gen!A (detected by Microsoft).
-Therefore, you should check the Helper.exe process on your PC to see if it is a threat.
+Important: Some malware camouflages itself as helper.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Trojan.MSIL.Inject.cmxa or Trojan.MSIL.Agent.abguk (detected by Kaspersky), and Trojan.Generic.14930598 or Trojan.GenericKD.2763379 (detected by BitDefender).
+Therefore, you should check the helper.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.